bluetoother/ble-shepherd/README.md

     ```

     * Add Characteristics into a private
-        - If the Characteristic is not a public-defined one, you need to register its definition first[(see section "How to define your own Service and Characteristic")](#addDefinition).
+        - If the Characteristic is not a public-defined one, you need to register its definition first[(see section "How to define your own Services and Characteristics")](#addDefinition).
 You can also parse/build raw packet of a Characteristic value on your own without doing the registration of your private definitions.

     ```js
     // if Characteristic definition is not registered, type of a Characteristic value can only be a buffer